- SimVisa

 Can I include my spouse and children in my adjustment of status application?

-Yes.
-If they meet eligibility requirements, your current spouse and unmarried children below the age of 21 may be listed as derivative beneficiaries on your application for adjustment of status.
+Yes, you can.
+If they meet the eligibility criteria, your current spouse and unmarried children under 21 can be included as derivative beneficiaries on your AOS application.

 Can I apply for an adjustment of status if I have overstayed my visa?